-Saint Peter‘s is the largest basilica in the world.
-Construction began in 1506 but was completed only in 1626.
+Saint Peter is the largest basilica in the world.
+Construction began in 1506, but was not completed until 1626.
 It contains wonderful masterpieces like the Pietà by Michelangelo or the canopy over the main altar by Gian Lorenzo Bernini.
-Upon entering the church you’ll be overwhelmed by the beauty of its hundreds of giant mosaics and the atmosphere that reigns in this amazing house of worship.
+Upon entering the church, you will overwhelmed by the beauty of its hundreds of giant mosaics and the atmosphere that reigns in this amazing house of worship.

-Suggestions:Vatican dress code – no bareshoulders, skirts and shorts under the knees, no weapons ad no big bags or backpacks.
+Suggestions:Vatican dress code – no bare shoulders, skirts and shorts under the knees, no weapons ad no big bags or backpacks.

 One should always try to dedicate more than one day to any of the world’s great cities, Florence included.
 With this premise, if you’ve got to do it, I will help you choose what to see so that you make the most out of your limited time.